danfuzz/samizdat/doc/library-guide/Value.md

 **Syntax Note:** Used in the translation of `expression \!= expression` forms.

-#### `totalOrder(value1, value2) <> int`

-Returns the order of the two given values in the total order of Samizdat values.
-This returns one of `-1 0 1` indicating how the two values sort with each other, using the reasonably standard meaning of those values:

-* `-1` &mdash; The first value orders before the second value.

-* `0` &mdash; The two values are identical.

-* `1` &mdash; The first value orders after the second value.

-Ordering is calculated as follows:

-The "majorest" order is by type (see below for details).
-The minor order is according to `totOrder` called on the arguments.
-See that generic function for more details.

 #### `typeOf(value) <> .`

 Returns the type tag of the given arbitrary value.
 For transparent values,